-On August 1, 2019, the Corporation issued Refunding Certificates of Participation Series 2019 (2019 COPS).
+On December 11, 2019, the Corporation issued Refunding Certificates of Participation Series 2019 (2019 COPS) to refund the Series 2009A COPS.
 The proceeds (less \$408 of issuance costs and underwriters fees) from the issuance of the \$11.66 million were used to advance refund and retire the 2009A COPS.
 Interest on the 2019 COPS is payable semi-annually on February 1 and August 1 of each year through the year 2034.
 There is no right under any circumstances to accelerate the payments or otherwise declare any payments not then in default to be immediately due and payable.